NCCPA™ PANCE EENT Content Blueprint ⇒ ear disorders ⇒ inner ear

 |Other neurologic signs and symptoms||Absent||Often present (eg, diplopia, ataxia, dysarthria, dysphagia, focal or lateralized weakness)|

 |Benign positional vertigo||Changes with position||Vertigo without hearing loss, tinnitus, or ataxia||MRI of the internal auditory canal||Diagnosis: Dix-Hallpike maneuver

 Treatment: Epley maneuver

 |Vestibular neuritis||Vertigo without position changes||Vertigo but no hearing loss or tinnitus (inflammation of vestibular portion of CN VIII) associated with URI||Meclizine|

-|Labyrinthitis||Acute, self-resolving episode||Vertigo
+|Labyrinthitis||Acute, self-resolving episode||Continuous Vertigo

-|Meniere's disease||Chronic remitting and relapsing episodes||Vertigo
+|Meniere's disease||Chronic remitting and relapsing episodes||Episodic Vertigo

-Tinnitus in achronic remitting and relapsing manner
+Tinnitus and chronic remitting and relapsing manner

 Unilateral CN VIII ablation (severe cases)